 Aerial view of the Capitol Building

-The Main Tourist Attractions
+The Main Tourist Attractions in Washington DC

 The Capitol Hill Visitor Center is also high up on our list as it is from here that you can begin to learn about the history of the US government.
 You can enjoy a tour of the Capitol Building and enjoy some historic sites such as the rotunda, Hall of Columns and the old Supreme Court chambers.
 Even better, these tours are free but we would recommend booking in advance.
 There is also an exhibition gallery and the tours themselves can last up to an hour each so factor this in when planning your day.